Franco-American alliance: 1st American Campaign

 In the summer of 1778, French Admiral d'Estaing arrived with a fleet and infantry reinforcements for the war with a fleet of twelve ships of the line and fourteen frigates.
 After declining to attack Richard Howe's inferior British force outside New York, the French fleet sailed to Rhode Island where they were to take part in an attack on Newport.

-On 6 July 1779, he successfully fought the Battle of Grenada against Admiral Byron, but failed at the September 1779 Siege of Savannah before returning to France.
+On 6 July 1779, he successfully fought the Battle of Grenada against Admiral Byron, but failed at the September 1779 siege of Savannah before returning to France.
 Actions continued in April 1780 with Guichen against Admiral Rodney in the Battle of Martinique.

 2nd American Campaign

-In 1780, Rochambeau arrived with a fleet and 6,000 French troops to join the Continental army, under George Washington, in the "Expédition Particulière", landing in Newport, Rhode Island, on 10 July.
-In the Ohio valley, French Americans would also combine with Indian troops, as in the Battle of Kekionga in 1780 under Augustin de La Balme.
+In 1780, Rochambeau arrived with a fleet and 6,000 French troops to join the Continental Army, under George Washington, in the "Expédition Particulière", landing in Newport, Rhode Island, on 10 July.
+In the Ohio valley, French Americans would also combine with Native American troops, as in the Battle of Kekionga in 1780 under Augustin de La Balme.

-The French Navy played a decisive role in supporting the American side, as American forces could hardly resist the powerful British Navy.
-The French under de Grasse defeated a British fleet at the Battle of the Chesapeake in 1781, thus ensuring that the Franco-American ground forces would win the ongoing Siege of Yorktown, the last major land battle of the Revolutionary War.
-The British surrendered to American and French forces at Yorktown in 1781.
+The French Navy played a decisive role in supporting the American side, as American forces could hardly confront the powerful Royal Navy.
+The French under de Grasse repulsed a British fleet at the Battle of the Chesapeake in 1781, thus ensuring that the Franco-American ground forces would win the ongoing siege of Yorktown, the last major land battle of the Revolutionary War, against Lord Cornwallis.
+Cornwallis' army surrendered to American and French forces at Yorktown in 1781.
 France continued to fight against the British in the 1782 Antilles War.

 Campaign in India

-France further supported the war effort against Great Britain by attacking British possessions in India.
-In 1782, Louis XVI sealed an alliance with the Peshwa Madhu Rao Narayan.
-Suffren became the ally of Hyder Ali in the Second Anglo-Mysore War against British rule in India, in 1782–1783, fighting the British fleet on the coasts of India and Ceylon.
+France also attacked British possessions in India during their war with Britain.
+In 1782, Louis XVI formed an alliance with the Peshwa Madhu Rao Narayan.
+Suffren fought alongside the forces of Hyder Ali against the British in the Second Anglo-Mysore War of 1782 to 1783, engaging in five fleet actions with the Royal Navy on the coasts of India and Ceylon.

-Between February 1782 until June 1783, Suffren fought the English admiral Sir Edward Hughes, and collaborated with the rulers of Mysore.
-Suffren fought in the Battle of Sadras on February 17, 1782, the Battle of Providien on April 12 near Trincomalee, the Battle of Negapatam (1782) on July 6 off Cuddalore, after which Suffren seized upon the anchorage of Trincomalee compelling the small British garrison to surrender.
+Between February 1782 until June 1783, Suffren fought a British fleet under Admiral Sir Edward Hughes, and planned joint operations with the rulers of Mysore.
+Suffren fought in the Battle of Sadras on February 17, 1782, the Battle of Providien on April 12 near Trincomalee, the Battle of Negapatam (1782) on July 6 off Cuddalore, after which Suffren seized upon the anchorage of Trincomalee, compelling its small British garrison to surrender.
 An army of 3,000 French soldiers collaborated with Hyder Ali to capture Cuddalore.
 Finally the Battle of Trincomalee took place near that port on September 3.
 These battles can be seen as the last battles of the Franco-British conflict that encompassed the American War of Independence, and would cease in 1783 with the signature of the 1783 peace treaty.